Medical Board & Physician Policies

 TELEMEDICINE DEFINITION: “The delivery of health care services or consultations while the patient is at an originating site and the licensed health care provider is at a distant site” provided via real-time two-way interactive audio and visual communications.
 Telemedicine does not include telephone, email, or fax.

 LICENSED PROVIDERS FROM THE MN TELEMEDICINE ACT: MD (147), PA (147A), Chiropractors (148), Nurses (148.171) Speech Language Pathologists (148.511), Optometrists (148.52), Dieticians/Nutritionists (148.621), OT/OTA (148.6401), PT/PTA (148.65), Athletic Trainers (148.7801), Psychologists (148.79), Doulas (148.995), Marriage and Family counselors, Licensed Professional Counseling, (148B), Social Work (148E), Alcohol and Drug Counselors (148F), Dentistry (150A), Podiatry (153)

 - INELIGIBLE PROVIDERS: Pharmacists, Respiratory Therapists, and Genetic Counselors

 Physician-patient relationship may be established via telemedicine

 A physician licensed from another state may provide interstate telemedicine services to a patient in MN if they are licensed without restrictions in their home state, does not meet with or open an office in MN, and registers with the MN Board

 Temporary COVID-19 Policies (MN Medical Board)

-- The requirement for examination prior to prescribing can be met by telemedicine (expires 60 days after peacetime emergency is ended)
+EXPIRES SEPTEMBER 1: For substance use disorders, the requirement for examination prior to prescribing can be met by telemedicine (this section expires 60 days after peacetime emergency end)